OSCNWeb/oscn-careers/_posts/2021-11-18-deputy-supreme-court-clerk.md

 - At a minimum, you must be a high school graduate.
 - Applicants with professional experience working in a courthouse or law office preferred.

 The standard benefits for the State of Oklahoma includes employee leave, retirement and a health plan package.
 Salary will be commensurate with experience and qualifications.
 Applicant must be willing to self-relocate if applicable. **Position open until December 15, 2021 or until filled.
-Submit resume and cover letter with salary requirements and availability date via email with "Deputy Supreme Court Clerk" in message title to** [opportunities@oscn.net](mailto:opportunities@oscn.net) and/or to the Supreme Court of Oklahoma Administrative Office of the Courts 2100 N. Lincoln Blvd., Suite 3 Oklahoma City, Oklahoma 73105. http://www.oscn.net
+Submit resume and cover letter with salary requirements and availability date via email with &quot;Deputy Supreme Court Clerk&quot; in message title to** [opportunities@oscn.net](mailto:opportunities@oscn.net) and/or to the Supreme Court of Oklahoma Administrative Office of the Courts 2100 N. Lincoln Blvd., Suite 3 Oklahoma City, Oklahoma 73105. http://www.oscn.net

 Candidates who are eligible to work in the United States are encouraged to apply.
 The Administrative Office of the Courts will not sponsor a work visa (H-1B, etc.) to fill this position.